aryamanpathak2022/VR_Assignment1_ARYAMAN_IMT2022513/README.md

 cd Q2
 ```

-3. Launch Jupyter Notebook or Open in Google Colab/ Vs code :
+3. Launch Jupyter Notebook or Open in Google Colab/ VS Code (with Jupyter extension) :

 ```